 - The administration fees are levied on claims instead of premiums.

-- The sales tax and compensation tax must still be paid and are also calculated on claims instead of premiums.
-In addition, administration fees and compensation tax are subject to GST and QST.
+- Insurance tax, capital tax and/or compensation tax, specific to each province, must still be paid and are also calculated on claims instead of premiums.
+In addition, there are sales taxes such as HST, GST or QST for Quebec, which are charged on the administrative fees and on the compensation tax.

 - Regular accounts must be kept to compare theoretical premiums against claims, fees and taxes.
 Surpluses can be returned to the policyholder, but any deficit must be reimbursed.

-- The taxable benefits must be calculated on the average amount of actual claims per status (single, family, etc.) rather than on theoretical premiums.
+- It is important to note that in Quebec, in order to comply with government guidelines, the taxable benefits must be calculated on the average amount of actual claims per status (single, family, etc.) rather than on theoretical premiums.

 Group size is a factor that will have a bearing on the choice of a financial arrangement.
 Very small groups (less than 50 employees) should weigh the pros and cons before entering into a self-insured agreement.
 For such groups, claims could turn out to be too unstable for self-insurance to be contemplated.